 Chiang Mai Zoo houses over 200 types of Asian and African mammals in this striking landscape.
 Even Chinese Panda Family can be found here.
 There’s also an aquarium collecting 250 species of freshwater and sea fish and one of the world longest underwater tunnels (133 meters long) in Chiang Mai Zoo.

 Chiang Mai’s surroundings have much more to offer as here you can find natural perfection in national parks, awe-inspiring animals in places like elephant camps, and unique communities deep into the mountains, making the area the perfect place for trekking experience.

 Where to Stay in Chiang Mai

 The best area to stay in Chiang Mai is the Old City surrounded by moat.
 The atmosphere of this area is special and all main attractions are nearby.
-Find you place to stay in Chiang Mai Old City here: Hotels in Chiang Mai Old City.
+The best places to stay in Chiang Mai Old City can be find here: 15 Best Hotels in Chiang Mai Old City.